Bouncing Back After a Heart Attack: It’s Not Always Easy

 You have had a

 and the worst is over.
 If you are like most people, you will be able to return to work and the activities you enjoy within just a few months.
-However, if your heart muscle is weak, your activities may be more limited.
+Depending on how much heart muscle damage is present, some activities may be more limited.
 In either case, easing back into life after a heart attack is not always so easy.
 What can you expect and how can you cope with the challenges?

 after being hospitalized for a heart attack.

-During your hospital stay, you are subjected to an onslaught of tests, drugs, and information.
+During your hospital stay you are subjected to an onslaught of tests, drugs, and information.
 You may need to rest and let your heart heal, but your environment may be anything but restful.
 Your family may be scrambling around, hovering over your bed, and perhaps demanding information from your doctor.
 You may feel as though your family and your doctor are throwing too much at you and that things are happening much too fast.
 Keep in mind that the shock of your situation is perfectly normal, and that soon you will be going home.
-Try to get some rest.

 The next phase of adjustment takes place when you leave the hospital.
-While many people are eager to return to the comforts of home, they and their family members may also be frightened of leaving the safety and constant attention of the hospital coronary unit.
+While many people are eager to return to the comforts of home, some may be frightened of leaving the safety and constant attention of the hospital coronary unit.
 During this time, it is not uncommon to feel lost and worried about the absence of a doctor or nurse.
 Your family may also share these feelings, and may be excessively watchful.

 Under your doctor’s advice, you will gradually become more active.
 Depending on your condition, you may need assistance with daily tasks such as maintaining the house, shopping, cooking, bathing, and remembering to take your medications.
 As a result, family roles may change as well.
 Your spouse or children may make changes in their lives so that they can help take care of you.
 While these changes are intended to help, you may find that they sometimes stir up uncomfortable feelings.

 After a heart attack, it is normal for people to experience negative feelings such as: